NormProgr/basketball_predict/README.md

 # Scraping basketball data to predict future game outcomes

-This project predicts the probability of a team winning or losing a basketball game in the 2022/23 NBA season using a logistic regression, web scraping the results of past games from www.basketball-reference.com.

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/NormProgr/bask/main.svg)](https://results.pre-commit.ci/latest/github/NormProgr/bask/main)
 [![image](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Authors

 - Norman Metzinger
-- Anne Rebecca Ringborg
+- Anne Rebecca Charlotte Ringborg

 ## About

-This is a project that aims to predict the probability of a team winning or losing a game in the 2022/23 NBA season using logistic regression and web scraping.
-The project utilizes data from
+This project predicts the probability of a team winning or losing a game in the 2022/23 NBA season using logistic regression and web scraping.
+The project uses data from [Basketball Reference](https://www.basketball-reference.com/leagues/NBA_2023_games-%7B%7D.html) to collect the necessary information for each game such as points, teams, viewer attendance, etc. The data is summarized in an information sheet.
-[Basketball Reference](https://www.basketball-reference.com/leagues/NBA_2023_games-%7B%7D.html)
-to collect the necessary information for each game such as points, teams, viewer attendance, etc. The data is summarized in an information sheet.

 To obtain the required data for the analysis, the project utilizes web scraping techniques to extract up-to-date information.
 The collected data is then cleaned, pre-processed, and fed into the logistic regression model for analysis.
+After the end of the NBA season (9th April 2023), the project can still be used to evaluate the quality of predictions, even if no future games remain.

 The project is implemented in Python, utilizing various libraries such as Scikit-learn, Pandas, and BeautifulSoup for data processing, modeling, and web scraping respectively.